toucheLos/Neuro-VISOR/README.md

 - Synapses may occasionally break when placed too quickly or too close together; needs more testing to determine exact cause
 - The Cell Previewer's page scrolling buttons disappear when attempting to add a second Neuron into the simulation, making it impossible to load Neurons from different pages
 - Movement of all neurons as a group configuration is not implemented on the Desktop version
+- Pressing "close cell" may result in immediately loading another neuron if the cell previewer loads behind the "close cell" button after the simulation ends

 ## Branches